Search for strongly lensed counterpart images of binary black hole mergers in the first two LIGO observing runs: Introduction

 Dense accumulations of matter, such as galaxies or galaxy clusters, can bend the path of light from sources behind them, an effect known as gravitational lensing~\cite{Schneider:1992}.
 Similarly, \gw[s] can be lensed by masses between the source and observer (see e.g. ~\cite{Wang:1996as,Oguri:2019fix}).
 In the strong lensing regime, multiple images are produced with a delay between arrival times.

-Since 2015, \aligo and Virgo~\cite{TheVirgo:2014hva,TheLIGOScientific:2014jea} are regularly detecting \gw[s]~\cite{LIGOScientific:2018mvr,gracedb} from coalescencing \bbh[s] and \bns[s].
+Since 2015, \aligo and Virgo~\cite{TheVirgo:2014hva,TheLIGOScientific:2014jea} are regularly detecting \gw[s]~\cite{LIGOScientific:2018mvr,gracedb} from coalescing \bbh[s] and \bns[s].
 Such a signal is described by a set of parameters including the masses, spins, location and orientation of the source.
 The observed (detector-frame) masses are increased by cosmological redshift~\cite{Krolak:1987ofj}.
-For galaxy or cluster lenses and \gw wavelengths in the \aligo band, geometric optics apply~\cite{Bontz:1981aps,Takahashi:2003ix}.
-This means that for multiple images of the same event, the lensed waveforms will be identical up to different arrival times, phases and amplitudes, and have indistinguishable positions on the sky.
+For lensing of \gw[s] with wavelengths in the \aligo band by galaxy or cluster lenses, geometric optics apply~\cite{Bontz:1981aps,Takahashi:2003ix}.
+This means that for multiple images of the same event, the lensed waveforms will be identical up to different arrival times, amplitudes and phases~\cite{Dai:2017huk}, with apparent positions on the sky that are indistinguishable to \gw observatories.

-The official LIGO-Virgo event catalog GWTC-1~\cite{LIGOScientific:2018mvr} from the O1 and O2 observing runs contains coalescences of 10 \bbh[s] and 1 \bns.
+The official LIGO-Virgo event catalog GWTC-1~\cite{LIGOScientific:2018mvr} from the O1 and O2 observing runs contains coalescences of 10 \bbh[s] and one \bns.
 The possibility that some of these are lensed images of a single event has previously been suggested~\cite{Smith:2017mqu,Broadhurst:2018saj,Oguri:2018muv,Broadhurst:2019ijv}.
 A systematic study~\cite{Hannuksela:2019kle} found no evidence for multiple images, or any other lensing effects, among the 10 \bbh[s].

-However, one observational signature of strong lensing that has not yet been systematically tested is that large relative magnification between images of the same event can lead to ``subthreshold'' \cite{Li:2019osa} counterparts to the known events, which the searches in GWTC-1 were not able to confidently extract from the data.
-In this letter, we perform 10 separate reanalyses of \aligo O1 and O2 data~\cite{Vallisneri:2014vxa,gwosc:O1,gwosc:O2} searching for faint lensed counterparts.
-We use a single waveform filter ``template'' for each GWTC-1 event, allowing new candidates to differ only in arrival time, phase and amplitude.
-While the expected rate of strongly lensed events at current sensitivity is very low \cite{Ng:2017yiu,Oguri:2018muv}, our results already provide astrophysical constraints on the population of \bbh sources.
+However, one observational signature of strong lensing has not yet been systematically tested.
+Large relative magnification between images of the same event can lead to ``subthreshold'' counterparts \cite{Li:2019osa} of the known events, which the broad searches conducted for GWTC-1 were not able to confidently extract from the data.
+In this paper, we perform 10 separate targeted reanalyses of \aligo O1 and O2 data~\cite{Abbott:2019ebz,gwosc:O1,gwosc:O2} searching for faint lensed counterparts.

+We describe the general setup of our sub-threshold targeted searches and subsequent candidate validation in Sec.~\ref{sec:setup}.
+This method can also readily form the basis for robust searches for lensed counterparts in future observing runs.
+We then present our results in Sec.~\ref{sec:candidates}, finding no evidence for previously unknown \bbh candidates above background, but recovering some of the non-GWTC-1 events previously reported in \cite{Venumadhav:2019lyq,Nitz:2019hdf}.
+Additional Bayesian inference demonstrates that these are more likely to be independent mergers with parameters coincidentally similar to GWTC-1 events than actual lensed counterparts.